massclown/HalfSwordTrainerMod/README.md

 HSTM UI version mismatch: mod version 0.x, HUD version 0.y
 ```
 then you have copied different parts of the mod from different versions.
 Re-install the mod from the version you want as described above.

+### I see the HUD/UI of the mod and the UI buttons work, but the hotkeys don't work

+Unfortunately, this happens sometimes, usually a reboot helps.

 ### I don't see the HUD/UI of the mod, but some hotkeys still work